Introduction

 Marriage

-Their daughter, Mary Jane, was born at Hardington in 1858 and baptised there on 5 May 1861.
+Shortly after their marriage, Henry and Agnes moved to Hardington, where Henry worked as a navvy constructing the railway.
+Their daughter, Mary Jane, was born in the parish on 21 November 1858 and was baptised there on 5 May 1861.[4]

-At Yeovil County Police Court on 26 February 1858, Henry was charged with stealing a fence rail from Dennis Farnham, a yeoman of Hardington.
-PC Westcott found a portion of the missing rail in Henry’s house.
-In his defence, Henry told the magistrates that Mr Young, the landlord of his cottage, gave him the rail to fence his garden.
-The case was then adjourned until the next day so that Mr Young could appear as a witness.
-He confirmed that he had given Henry a rail to part off his bedroom but said the rail produced in court was different.
-The magistrates fined Henry 10s, with damages of 1s and costs of 5s 6d, with the alternative punishment of three weeks hard labour.[2]
+While living at Hardington, Henry got into trouble with the law for misappropriating a length of wood.
+At Yeovil County Police Court on 26 February 1858, he was charged with stealing a fence rail from Dennis Farnham, a yeoman of Hardington.
+PC Westcott testified to having found a portion of the missing rail in Henry’s house.
+In his defence, Henry claimed that Mr Young, the landlord of his cottage, had given him the rail to fence his garden.
+The case was then adjourned until the next day to allow Mr Young to testify.
+When the court reconvened, Young confirmed that he had given Henry a rail to part off his bedroom but said the rail presented in court was different.
+The magistrates fined Henry 10s, with damages of 1s and costs of 5s 6d, or alternatively three weeks hard labour.[5]

-The newspaper report of the case identified Henry as a navvy of Hardington.
-The “Mr Young” in the case was Albert Young of Manor Farm.
+A newspaper report of the case identified Henry as a navvy of Hardington.
+The “Mr Young” in the case was Albert Young of Manor Farm, while Dennis Farnham lived at Prospect Farm.

 Chard